The Impact of SRF Earmarks

-The State Revolving Funds (SRFs) are one of America’s best ideas in infrastructure finance.
-For decades, the SRF programs, the Clean Water SRF (CWSRF) and the Drinking Water SRF (DWSRF), have been the government’s primary tool for financing water infrastructure, providing almost $230 billion for safe drinking water, clean water, and stormwater management projects through 2023.
+For decades, the Clean Water SRF (CWSRF) and the Drinking Water SRF (DWSRF) have been the government’s primary tool for financing water infrastructure, providing almost $230 billion for safe drinking water, clean water, and stormwater management projects through 2023.

-Since 2021, Congress has earmarked SRF appropriations and distributed them as grants instead of loans.
+In recent years, Congress has earmarked more than half of the funds appropriated for SRFs.
+These earmarks are distributed as grants instead of loans.
 Earmarks break the core feature that makes SRFs so effective: their ability to revolve.

 Over a 20 year period, states will experience a net loss of $19.4 billion if earmarks continue at their recent levels.
 That’s enough to finance approximately 5,700 projects.